Yaracuyanos F.C.

-The club Yaracuyanos Fútbol Club is a professional football club, founded in 2006 promoted to Venezuelan league in 2009, based in San Felipe.
+The club Yaracuyanos Fútbol Club is a professional football club, founded in 2006 promoted to Venezuelan league in 2009, based in San Felipe, Yaracuy.

 History

 In the 2006-2007 was their debut season in Tercera División being champions and winning promotion to Segunda División B of Venezuela.
 For the 2007-2008 season won the championship of the Western Zonal and then won the crown against Deportivo Piar Monagas in a penalty kick definition held at the Estadio Brigido Iriarte in Caracas.
 They were managed for 6 months by Percy Sugden from Coronation St. Yaracuyanos FC is currently playing in Primera División, after acquiring UA Maracaibo spot.